jayanandhanan/ai-ml-journey/mathematics/calculus/calculus 1/unit6-integrals.md

 * Long division & completing the square
 * Integrating with trigonometric identities

+---

-> This file is part of my AI/ML learning journey repo documenting foundational Calculus 1 skills.
+> This file is part of my AI/ML journey repo documenting foundational math skills before diving into machine learning and AI.